 School holiday access: please contact reception on 6165 5478 if you wish to visit during school holidays.

-Some of our DVDs are available on the Aboriginal Education Services YouTube Channel
+Some of our video resources are available on the Aboriginal Education Services YouTube channel

 Early Years Programs – Bush Kinder

-Pre-school children can learn more about the bush in a culturally responsive way be learning alongside Aboriginal people.
+Pre-school children can learn more about the bush in a culturally responsive way by learning alongside Aboriginal people.

 Parents can bring their pre-school family and teachers can bring their kinder or Launching into Learning students to the weekly Bush Kinder session at Mount Nelson this year.

 The Bush Kinder at the Sustainability Learning Centre is a joint venture between Aboriginal Education Services and the Sustainability Learning Centre.